 - Rest / unloading

 > Complete rest: Apart from the major acute traumas, complete rest is rarely required.
-The injured body area is protected whereas other parts of the body still should be active for improving blood circulation that will aid recovery and also improve overall health.
+The injured body area is protected, whereas other parts of the body still should be active to improve blood circulation that will aid recovery and also improve overall health.

 - Relative rest / optimal loading